The BQ framework

-Our 6 Big Question framework builds on the success of our previous ‘8 Big Questions’, which offered a far more integrated, engaging, and approachable way of delivering the course than the traditional way of teaching TOK via the different AOKs and themes.
+Our Big Question framework offers a far more integrated, engaging, and approachable way of delivering the course than the traditional ‘shopping list’ of teaching TOK via the different AOKs and themes.

-By basing units on questions, students are prepared from the first moment of the course for the assessment tasks (particularly the essay), multiple elements of the course are drawn on to explore key concepts and ideas, and all teachers within the school can get involved in TOK much more easily.
+By basing units on questions, students are prepared from the first moment of the course for the assessment tasks, multiple elements of the course are explored to grasp key concepts and ideas, and all teachers within the school can get involved in TOK more easily.

 But how well do our BQ units, and our other resources, align with the new syllabus?
 This page answers that question, and demonstrates that our approach to TOK will continue to offer – by far – the best way of delivering the course, and provide students and educators with a genuinely life-changing experience.

 How does the BQ framework align to the TOK course?

 As a TOK teacher, you’re trying to do multiple things at the same time, which often tug in different directions – offer a fantastic educational experience to your students, build up an understanding of five areas of knowledge, two optional themes, and the core theme, apply a knowledge framework to the course, prepare for the two assessment task, and embed the 12 key concepts in your course.
 You’re also trying to use TOK to integrate all the different strands of the DP – which means creating a course that enables other DP teachers to get involved.